Today I'm going to show you how to create a blog post outline.

 6 — Keyword research

-A blog post outline should consider the available top search engines for keywords related to your topic.
+A blog post outline should consider the available top search engines for keyword clusters related to your topic.
 Not only is it a great way to optimise your article for SEO from the get-go, but it's also effective at ensuring your headings match the reader's interest.

 Here's how to do keyword research to create a data-driven blog post outline.

-First, take the topic "how to set up a Shopify store" and break it into smaller, highly relevant chunks, e.g. set up Shopify store or even just Shopify store.
+First, take the topic "how to set up a Shopify store" and break it into smaller, highly relevant chunks, e.g., set up a Shopify store or even just a Shopify store.
 Enter this into Ahrefs Keyword explorer like this:

 As you'd expect, the keyword Shopify store is highly competitive, although it has a ridiculous traffic potential.
 Sadly, unless you're Shopify, the chances of ranking for the term are non-existent.
 But, it's a good place to start our research.